Welcome to Year Five

 In Year 5, we believe in an immersive approach to learning so that children get the most out of every experience.
 Our topics use meaningful links, which not only hook the learner but also embed the learning.

-As we progress through the autumn term, we look at the legacy of the Anglo-Saxons on Britain.
+As we progress through the spring term, we look at the legacy of the Anglo-Saxons on Britain.
 We look at the seven Kingdoms and how these shaped England and the present counties.
 We also look at the types of settlements the Anglo-Saxons had and what they used land for.
-In art, we make our own Anglo-Saxon jewellery using Saxon patterns.

-Our summer term starts with a look at our local environment and how land use has changed over time.
+Our summer term starts with a look at our local area and how land use has changed over time.
 This normally includes a trip to The National Coal Mining Museum where we explore Barnsley's history as a leader in the coal mining industry.
 We link this with our science topic of changing materials, as we explore reversible and irreversible changes.
+Towards the end of the academic year, we look at changes in animals from birth to old age.
+This includes our work on the human life cycle and puberty.

-Throughout the year we also continue our learning in French and look at our part in school and the wider world in PSHE.
-We also look at Christianity and Judaism in our specially dedicated culture weeks.
+This year we will are excitied to be continuing on our new journey to learn Spanish!
+We will look at the part we play in school and the wider world in PSHE.
+We also look at Buddhism and Judaism in REs.
 As well as all of this, we learn new coding and tech skills in computing.
 Year 5 are also very lucky to have the chance to take part in 'Bikeability' where we learn vital cycling skills designed to keep us safe on the roads.

 Because of all this fantastic learning, we really focus on reading and how it can develop knowledge and understanding.
 Each topic will have linked reading texts in guided reading.
 We have passion for reading in Year 5, both in and out of school.